When you mention attention grabbers or attention getters, the first thing most people think of is school.

-Whether you’ve made an explainer video that thoroughly depends on animation or you simply made a video with your home camera, it is necessary to have high quality image presented on the screen.
+Whether you’ve made an explainer video that thoroughly depends on animation or you simply made a video with your home camera, it is necessary to have a high-quality image presented on the screen.

 When it comes to cameras, today most of them have high resolution so this shouldn’t be much of an issue.
 Still, I have noticed videos that are so low in quality that it is hard to watch them.

-On the other hand, we have animations and other graphic solutions.
+On the other hand, we have animation and other graphics solutions.

-Best advice I can give you here is not to produce a video if you’re no 100 % certain of your skills.
+The best advice I can give you here is not to produce a video if you’re not 100% certain of your skills.

 Having a well-focused goal

-There are 3 attention grabbers approaches you need to know if you wish to retain their attention:
+There are 3 attention-grabbing approaches you need to know if you wish to retain their attention:

 - Always bring up a point; avoid meaningless sentences and anything else that dilutes content